-Use an Achilles TShellz Wrap for 15 to 20 minutes at least half an hour before stretching your Achilles tendon.
-An Achilles TShellz Wrap will promote Deep Tissue Regeneration Therapy (Blood Circulation Boost Therapy) - a therapy that will increase the blood flow to your Achilles tendon while warming up and relaxing your injured tendon.
-Blood Circulation Boost Therapy will make your Achilles tendon tissue more elastic and pliable, allowing for more ease of movement when you are stretching and/or exercising.
+If you want to warm up your achilles at home before stretching, use an Achilles TShellz Wrap for 10 to 20 minutes at least half an hour before starting your stretches.
+An Achilles TShellz Wrap will promote blood flow to your Achilles tendon while warming up and relaxing tendons, muscles and ligaments in the treatment area.
+Blood Circulation Boost Therapy will temporarily make your Achilles tendon tissue more elastic and pliable, allowing for more ease of movement when you are stretching and/or exercising.

 Step 2 - Exercise/Stretch Your Achilles Tendon

 The main goal of physical therapy is to exercise (stretch out) the affected area to improve flexibility and range of motion.
 After the physical therapist has warmed up your Achilles tendon, they will get you to do a series of exercies that are focused on stretching out your Achilles tendon.
 This exercise may include focused stretches for the Achilles tendon, ankle and/or calf muscles and even some cardiovascular exercise on a stationary bicycle or treadmill.